DPDK/dpdk/doc/guides/prog_guide/dev_kit_build_system.rst

     By default, the variable is set to /lib/modules/$(shell uname -r)/build, which is correct when the target machine is also the build machine.

+*   RTE_DEVEL_BUILD: Stricter options (stop on warning).
+It defaults to y in a git tree.

 Variables that Can be Set/Overridden in a Makefile Only
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~